afritzler/awesaml/README.md

 ## Installation

-The easiest way to install AweSAML is to `go get` it into your Go bin path.
+The easiest way to install AweSAML is to `go get` it into your Go bin `PATH`.

 ```shell script
 go get -u github.com/afritzler/awesaml